 “It is a very sad thing that nowadays there is so little useless information.”

-To facilitate these pleasurable experiences I have decided to use my own somewhat excessively grand home in Bellevue Hill as the venue for these Soirees.
-As according to the Gospel of St.John this fellow Jesus supposedly said “there are many rooms to my fathers house” and I can assure you I am never far from my dining room nor my wine cellar for that matter.
-I have been known, in fact, to spend entire evenings in the cellar albeit a little worse for wear.
+To facilitate these pleasurable experiences, I have decided to use my own somewhat excessively grand home in Bellevue Hill, Sydney as the venue for these soirees.
+According to St.John, some long-haired bloke driving around with a tip-truck of fish and crusty rolls, enigmatically said there are many rooms to my father’s house.
+I bet there aren’t as many as there are at Chateau Unction.
+I still haven’t ventured into some of them.
+For instance, one is padlocked with a sign scratched into the ancient wood, ominously saying—Private, fuck off!
+Even has the exclamation mark.
+I’m a respectful person when all is said and done, and so have heeded the blunt warning.
+I can assure you, I am never far from my dining room nor my wine cellar.
+I have been known to spend entire evenings in the cellar, albeit a little worse for wear but, nevertheless…

-My intern, Trudy Festival (coming highly recommended by my plumber) will be of some assistance making appointments, answering the door and phones and fiddling about with the cutlery.
-She is both quiet and discrete.
-Barely a word passes her lips but when it does it is a much considered one.
-I only recently discovered that the dear girl has been acquainting herself with the martial arts.
-She has become indispensable in regard to protecting my person from injury – an issue, I might add, seeming to crop up rather too often.
+My assistant, Trudy Festival (coming highly recommended by my plumber) will be of some assistance making appointments, answering the door and phones while fiddling about with the cutlery at the ponderous sideboard.
+She is both quiet and discrete, an extremely reticent young person.
+Barely a word passes her lips, but when it does, it is a much considered one.
+She has other talents, one or two being astonishing.
+The reader will become aware of them in the fullness of time.

-I must make mention of my frightfully beautiful wife, Dympha.
-She can be often spied lounging about with a flute of Krug and an expression of decorous boredom.
-She insists on smoking her ghastly cheroots inside and she is often proceeded by an acrid plume of smoke wherever she may roam, and roam she does, mostly sans clothing and interfering in one thing or another.
+I must make mention of my frightfully beautiful wife, Dymphna (perhaps frightful might be sufficient).
+She insists on smoking her ghastly cheroots and so is often preceded by an acrid bloom of smoke wherever she may roam, and roam she does, mostly sans clothing, whilst interfering in one thing or another.
+She can be spied lounging by the pool with a flute of Krug and an expression of decorous boredom.

-To say that Dympha and Racine do not hit it off is to make a gross understatement of their relationship.
-There has been occasion where a physician must be present after some of their ‘conversations’.
-Dympha has pots and pots of money and I have barely a pot to piss in, so it is in my interests to keep her sweet.
-Fortunately, the occasional and discreet dose of Ritalin seems to placate her.
+To say that Dymphna and Racine do not hit it off is to make a gross understatement of their relationship.
+There has been occasion where a physician must be called in after some of their ‘conversations’.
+Dymphna has pots and pots of money, and I have barely a pot to piss in, so it is in my interests to keep her sweet.